AnarDevJourney/e-commerce-app/README.md

 ![ByteStore](/frontend/public/images/e-commerce-ss.png)

-This is full stack e-commerce project
+This is full stack e-commerce application

 You can view the project live here:
 [ByteStore](https://bytestore-cxk6.onrender.com)